vx-zone/vx-zone.github.io/_posts/2022-09-19-AdvancedBinaryAnalysisQiling-ahmet.md

 # Summary

 First of all, i would like to thank Qiling's developers.
 I really appreciate their work.
 I did my reasearch on this project thus it can be so that i forgotten something please forgive me for that.
-I will put the link below, you can do your research.
-And challenges which you can do are online.
+I will put the link below, you can do your research and challenges be done.

 Qiling: [qiling](https://docs.qiling.io/en/latest/)
 Qiling challenges: [qiling-challenges](https://docs.qiling.io/en/latest/)